 Automatically apply spouse as co-donor—This option automatically applies any living spousal record as Co-Donor for any new or edited donation.
 If only one spouse is recorded in the database, the spouse is applied automatically as Co-Donor.
 If there is more than one spouse (caused by data entry issues, for instance), then you will need to choose which spouse to apply.

-- Initiate an email directly from a constituent record and continue the conversation in your email program's inbox.
+- Create and send an email directly from a constituent record and continue the conversation in your email program's inbox.

-To configure Salsa CRM to be able to send emails through your email server, Salsa CRM requires that SMTP-authentication is to be used on the email submission.
-STARTTLS encryption and SMTP over SSL are supported.
+To configure Salsa CRM to be able to send emails through your email server, Salsa CRM requires SMTP authentication on the email server.
+Salsa supports STARTTLS 1.3 encryption as the preferred email encryption.
+You can also use SMTP over SSL though most providers are wanting to move away from this encryption.
 While SMTPS is recommended, it's not a requirement, and plain text email, generally using port 25, can be used if desired.

 - Click the Custom button in the Email configuration area.

-- Type the email address you wish to use when sending Email in the Default “From” Address field.
+- Type the email address you wish to use when sending Email in the Default “Reply-To” Address field.

-PRO TIP: It's a good practice to set up a shared email address rather than any one person's real email address.
+PRO TIP: Set up a shared email address rather than any one person's real email address.
 This allows people who receive email from your organization to contact you later, even if the original sender is no longer with your organization.

-- Type the name of the address owner from step 2 above in the Display "From" Address field.
+- Type the name corresponding to the address owner from step 2 above in the Default "Reply-To" Name field.

-- Type your Server Address such as smtp.gmail.com.
-You may need to enter your server IP address.
+- Type your Server Address name, such as smtp.gmail.com.
+You should not need to enter your server IP address.
 To obtain the server IP address you will need to contact your System Administrator.

 - Select an Encryption option:

-- SSL - Google considers this a less secure options and some email providers no longer support it.
+- SSL - Google considers this a less secure option and most email providers no longer support it.
 Generally uses port 465 (not recommended).

 - STARTTLS - Office 365 supports only this option, while most other service providers recommend it now and are moving toward requiring it.
 Generally uses port 587.